 Shoe tying with a growth mindset

-For a lot of kids the struggle of she trying is this difficult multi-step task where kids try a few times and then get frustrated.
-You might hear kids say things like: “This is too hard.”, “I can’t do this.”, or “I can’t do anything right”.
+For a lot of kids the struggle of shoe trying is this difficult multi-step task where kids try a few times and then get frustrated.
+You might hear kids say things like: “Tying a shoe is too hard.”, “I can’t tie shoes.”, or “I can’t do anything right, even tie a shoe”.
 All of these are closed mindset thought processes that can limit the ability to progress.

 When we help kids and support them with a growth mindset they can take the skills that they learned through a task like shoe tying and then carry them over to other complicated tasks.

 When it comes to grow growth mindset and shooting you can show kids that hard things are possible…even learning to tie a shoe!

 - Give them a vision of what they can accomplish such as wanting to tie their shoes and running out the door to play with friends.